kamil34/guess-the-number-cs/README.md

 * `Localizer.cs`
 * `guess-the-number.csproj`

-## Uwagi
+## Notes

-* Gra tworzy pliki `settings.json` i `halloffame.json` w katalogu uruchomieniowym.
+* The game creates `settings.json` and `halloffame.json` files in the application directory.
-* Opcja Hall of Fame pojawia się dopiero po zapisaniu chociaż jednego wyniku.
+* The Hall of Fame option appears only after saving at least one result.